 Crystal Bridges members receive year-round perks, invitations to member-only events, travel opportunities, and more!

 Trails and Grounds open daily sunrise to sunset.

-Crystal Bridges Museum of American Art and the Tyson Scholars Program are pleased to announce the introduction of the Tyson Think Tank, a short-term fellowship opportunity for scholars of American art, focused on a particular topic.
-The pilot program will take place in August 2021.
+Crystal Bridges Museum of American Art and the Tyson Scholars Program are pleased to announce the continuation of the Tyson Think Tank, a short-term fellowship opportunity for scholars of American art.
+This year’s program will take place August 1-19, 2022 and will focus on the Alfred Stieglitz Collection co-owned by Fisk University in Nashville, TN, and Crystal Bridges.

-While in residence as a Distinguished Scholar, Dr. Barratt will focus on Copley’s 1765 portrait of Frances Deering Atkinson, found in the Crystal Bridges collection.
-Each Fellow will also propose a single work of art, preferably at Crystal Bridges, or in a collection in close proximity to each applicant’s home institution, as the focus of their study.
-While in residence, Fellows will conduct individual research and writing, participate in workshops and individual discussions around the area of focus, engage in close-looking exercises with artworks in the Crystal Bridges collection, hear from guest speakers and scholars from the museum, the University of Arkansas and throughout Northwest Arkansas, and convene with a larger group of scholars and museum professionals at the conclusion of the residency to share research.
-Outcomes from the Tyson Think Tank may inform revised content and interpretation of Crystal Bridges collection, but the fellowship is intended to invigorate the research and scholarship of individual Fellows through their work with a cohort of scholars focused on a similar topic.
+Each Fellow will focus their investigation on a single work of art in the Alfred Stieglitz Collection.
+While in residence, Fellows will conduct individual research and writing, participate in collective and individual discussions, and engage in close-looking exercises with artworks in the collection.
+The seminar-style Think Tank will feature guest speakers and scholars from Crystal Bridges, Fisk University, the University of Arkansas, and leading national scholars through in-person and virtual conversations.
+Outcomes from the Tyson Think Tank may inform the broader research project on the Alfred Stieglitz Collection, but the fellowship is intended to invigorate the research and scholarship of individual Fellows through their work with a cohort of scholars focused on a shared topic.